-To lower your risk for lung cancer and protect the people around you, quit smoking, get screened for lung cancer if you’re at risk, and take steps to prevent exposure for yourself and others to secondhand and thirdhand smoke.
-If you’re one of almost 2,500 Coloradans diagnosed with lung cancer every year, Rocky Mountain Cancer Centers (RMCC) can help.
+To lower your risk for lung cancer and protect the people around you, quit smoking and talk to your doctor to determine if you're eligible for lung cancer screening.
+It's also a good idea to take steps to prevent exposure for yourself and others to secondhand and thirdhand smoke.
+If you’re one of approximately 2,500 Coloradans diagnosed with lung cancer every year (2022 stats from the American Lung Association), Rocky Mountain Cancer Centers (RMCC) can help.

 Facts About Lung Cancer and Smoking

 While anyone can develop lung cancer, decades of statistics show that smoking and lung cancer are intertwined.

 - All smokers are up to 30 times more likely to develop lung cancer than nonsmokers.

 - Male smokers are as likely to develop lung cancer as female smokers.

 - The longer you smoke and the more often you smoke, the more likely you are to develop lung cancer.

 - Tobacco smoke contains up to 7,000 chemicals, many of which are toxic, radioactive, or known to cause cancer.